Updated

 - The knife was for hunting or fishing;

-- The defendant did not knowingly carry the knife (perhaps it was planted, which means there was no unlawful possession since the defendant was not aware of it);
+- You did not knowingly carry the knife (perhaps it was planted, which means there was no unlawful possession since you were not aware of it);

 - The police or peace officer found the knife through an illegal search;

-- The defendant had no intention of using the knife as a weapons;12 or
+- You had no intention of using the knife as a weapons;12 or

 Another possible defense is state preemption: This is when state law overrides a local, municipal law.
-Preemption typically applies when the defendant is traveling in a private vehicle:13
+Preemption typically applies when you are traveling in a private vehicle:13

 Example: Bill is carrying a switchblade while driving through Denver en route to Trinidad, where switchblades are legal.
 A Denver police officer sees Bill and cites him for carrying a switchblade.
 But since Bill was in his own car passing through Denver, the charge might be dismissed.
 Colorado’s law allowing switchblades preempts Denver’s local law prohibiting them.